-Augmented reality devices, like the Apple watch and Google glass, are already being used in a number of industries and undoubtedly, they will become common elements of our daily lives in 2016.
+Augmented reality devices, like the Apple watch and Google glass, are already being used in a number of industries and undoubtedly, they will become common elements of our daily lives in coming years.
 The education industry is one of the biggest gainers of augmented reality in terms of offering adaptive learning environments to users.
 Experts say that the market for augmented reality is likely to reach a whopping 200 million users in just 3 years.
 With augmented reality, learners will be able to access environments with action-based functionalities in real life using GPS tracking facilities, engaging them in more interactive learning experiences.
 Devices like the Oculus Rift can also help in developing interactive courses.

 Watch out how augmented reality impacts the education industry.

 Experts have been advocating the benefits of applying game dynamics onto non-gaming contexts and motivating people to achieve their goals for a long time.
 Unfortunately, decision-makers in the education industry have always been skeptical about it.
 But the good news is, it’s slowly making its way into the industry now.
 With gamification, user engagement can be improved by a large margin with the help of learning materials.
 Experts say that integrating gamification with education can boost learners’ motivation by up to a 90% recall rate.
 It’s an obvious benefit as the more the learners assume active roles in knowledge reception, the more they feel part of the learning environment which automatically improves their chances of remembering it.